ivan-svetlich/data-analysis/cryptos_volatility/README.md

-# Cryptocurrencies Volatility Visualization App
+# Cryptocurrencies' Price Volatility Visualization App
 Basic Web App that displays price evolution, standard deviation and coefficient of variation of the most popular cryptocurrencies.

 ## Table of contents